Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Methodology

 \subsection{Key Insight and Assumption}

-Our assumption are that there could be a correlation between the prediction accuracy of the data and the distance of the data from the decision boundary.
-To better understand this assumption, Figure \ref{fig:assumption} depicts an intuitive example of a binary classification with a decision boundary (blue solid lines) splitting the data space into 2 regions.
-Concerning that data falling into the same region will be predicted as the same label (there are some errors) but with different confidence, we split each region further into multiple sub-regions based on its distance to the boundary.
-In the figure, we evenly split the space into 3 areas (\textit{Area1}, \textit{Area2}, and \textit{Area3}) by the distance \textit{h}.
-We assume that, for data in the same area, the probability of making the (in)correct prediction is similar, i.e., the model has the same performance on these data.
-Thus, if we can obtain the model accuracy in each area and map new data into the corresponding area, we can estimate the accuracy of the model on these new data.
+Our assumption is that there could be a correlation between the prediction accuracy and the distance of the data from the decision boundary.
+To better understand this assumption, Fig.~\ref{fig:assumption} depicts an intuitive example of a binary classification with a decision boundary (blue solid lines) splitting the data space into 2 regions.
+Since the data falling into the same region will be predicted by the same label, but with different confidences, we split each region further into multiple sub-regions based on its distance to the boundary.
+In the figure, we evenly split the space into 3 buckets (\textit{Bucket1}, \textit{Bucket2}, and \textit{Bucket3}) by the distance \textit{h}.
+We assume that, for data in the same bucket, the probability of making the (in)correct prediction is similar, i.e., the model has the same performance on these data.
+Thus, if we can obtain the model accuracy in each bucket and map new data into the corresponding bucket, we can approximate the model accuracy on these new data.

-The essential insight of our assumption is to measure the distance between the data and decision boundaries (i.e., how to define \textit{h} in figure \ref{fig:assumption}).
+The essential insight of our assumption is to measure the distance between data and decision boundaries (i.e., how to define \textit{h} in Fig.~\ref{fig:assumption}).
 Given the fact that the data space is usually high dimensional and complex, it is difficult to directly describe the decision boundary.
-Recently, the dropout uncertainty \cite{gal2016dropout, zhang2020towards} has been widely used to estimate the distance of the data from the decision boundary.
-Therefore, we utilize the uncertainty analysis in \textit{Aries} for the distance approximation.
+Recently, the dropout uncertainty~\cite{gal2016dropout, zhang2020towards} has been widely used to estimate the distance of the data from the decision boundary.
+Roughly speaking, given one data and a model with dropout layers.
+After using this model to predict the data multiple times, if the predicted outputs have a huge variance, we say this data might be uncertain by the model and near the decision boundaries.
+We employ the dropout uncertainty in \textit{Aries} for the distance approximation and will explore other options in the configuration study.
 At a high level, our insight is sound and practical in the way that the prediction confidence of a DNN follows a particular distribution that is automatically learned from the training data in the training process.
-The learning distribution of the prediction confidence largely depends on how the training data instances as the support evidence during learning.
-When a test data instance falls in a distribution and prediction confidence region, our fine-grained splittedspited region could provide a certain level of evidence to support DNN quality assessment.
+When a test sample falls into a distribution and prediction confidence region, our fine-grained split region could provide a certain level of evidence to support DNN quality assessment.